 Because mortality will affect everyone at some point and yet people find it almost impossible to talk about.

-A multimedia project for Year 10 pupils, comprising a powerful story which looks at the impact of death on a group of teenagers, presented through narration, animation and music with a series of lesson plans and comprehensive teacher resources.
+The multimedia programme for Year 9 and 10 pupils comprises a powerful story which looks at the impact of death on a group of teenagers and their school community, presented through narration, animation and music, with a series of lesson plans, PowerPoint presentations and teacher resources.
 Secondary schools can choose from:

 HOW WILL THIS HELP?